Lady Jane

 The total runtime of Lady Jane is 142 minutes (2h 22m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.9/10, and global collection metrics, Lady Jane stands as a successful venture for the creators.
-It remains an essential piece of the 1986 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.9/10, and global performance metrics, Lady Jane is classified as a HIT.
+It remains an essential part of the 1986 cinematic calendar.

 Frequently Asked Questions